togzhanunimi/Decision-Tree-Mushroom-Classification/README.md

 Report

-Decision_Tree_Classification.pdf: Detailed report on implementation, evaluation, and results.
+Tree predictors for binary classification.pdf: Detailed report on implementation, evaluation, and results.

 Code